proofit404/dependencies/docs/faq.md

 ```

 1. Should I write code like this?
-2. Will I ever decide to use something other than excellent
+2. Will I ever decide to use something other than the excellent
    [requests](http://docs.python-requests.org/) library?

-In our opinion that are not right questions to ask.
+In our opinion these are not the correct questions to ask.

 By injecting a certain library you add a **hard** dependency on its
-interfaces to the whole systems.
+interfaces to the whole system.
 Migration to other libraries in the
 future can be painful.

 Also, this adds another **hard** dependency to the whole system.
 Your
 code depends on the structure of third-party API response.
 This makes
-the situation even worth.
+the situation even worse.
 Migration to other third-party services will
-be painful as well.
+be painful, as well.

-We believe that HTTP protocol itself is implementation detail!
+We believe that HTTP protocol itself is an implementation detail!

 We prefer to use dependency injection only on boundaries we control: